Can CBD Treat Anxiety, Chronic Pain and Stress? I Tried It To Find Out

 Life without pain

 Deena Gandin certainly thinks so.
-After years of pain caused by her house cleaning job—and two car accidents within 10 months in 2018—the 48-year-old from Binbrook, Ont., was ready to try anything.
+After years of pain caused by her house cleaning job—and two car accidents within 10 months in 2018—the 48-year-old from Binbrook, Ontario, was ready to try anything.

 “I’m the most skeptical person on the planet,” she says.
 “But I didn’t want to be on narcotics.
 I finally just said, ‘The heck with it,’ and tried CBD.”
 She used a CBD oil.
 “It was life changing.
 I was like, ‘Oh my gosh, is this what it’s like to not live in pain?!’
 I used to come home at four and barely be able to make it to the couch.
 Now I can keep going until nine.
 I’ve told everybody—I’m ready to shout it out from the mountaintops.”